RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 $

 ```
-My initial first gotcha: I made the mistake of simply copying the `parallella_e16_hdmi_gpiose_7010.bit.bin` file without renaming it to `parallella.bit.bin`.
-Parallella will only boot when it sees a file with this filename on the `BOOT` partition.
+First gotcha: I made the mistake of simply copying the `parallella_e16_hdmi_gpiose_7010.bit.bin` file without renaming it to `parallella.bit.bin`.
+Parallella will only boot when it sees a file with this filename on the SD card's `BOOT` partition.
 The original file name will probably change as the software gets updated.
 With each change, we will need to make sure that the file is called `parallella.bit.bin` on the Parallella.

 I'm embarrased to say I spent a few hours tracking that one down!